aldferna/MiniShell/README.md

 ### Features:
 * Display a prompt when waiting for a new command.
 * Have a working history.
-* Search and launch the right executable(using relative path, absolute path or just the the name of the command)
+* Search and launch the right executable (using relative path, absolute path or just the the name of the command) supporting multiple arguments.
 * Implement redirections: '<', '>', '<<', '>>'.
 * Implement pipes.
+* Implement the use of quotes " and '.
 * Handle environment variables.
 * Handle exit status with $?
 * Handle signals: 'ctrl-C', 'ctrl-\', 'ctrl-D'.